Kubur: Use

 The Kubur was a ubiquitous sidearm across the Ottoman Empire for centuries carried by military officers, cavalrymen, militias, and civilians for personal protection.
 They were carried on horseback or on foot in holsters such as the multi-compartment Silahlik belts, purpose-made paired holsters known as kuburluk, single gun holsters, or sometimes stuffed into a sash.
 As a valuable personal item, it was often highly decorated, serving as a status symbol as well as a weapon.

 By 1883, a flintlock/miquelet Kubur in Serbia cost 4 dinars, percussion pistols were 8-24 dinars, while revolvers cost 27-72 dinars.
 For comparison, a well-fed pig at that time was worth 24 dinars, while a teacher's monthly salary was 108 dinars.

+Kubura Pećanka were carried by some of the leaders within Green Cadres during world war one although this was mostly symbolic.